jacobxperez/rams/CONTRIBUTING.md

 # Contributing

 Before you contributing to this project is important to read the following sections to better understand the nature and the direction of the project.
+Use the [issue tracker](https://github.com/jacobxperez/essentials/issues) for bug reports, feature requests and submitting pull requests.

 ## Design Philosophy